Login or Register to make a submission.

 General Information

-2. Articles have never been published in other media and do not contain the element of plagiarism, proven by a written statement from the author.
+2. The submitted manuscript must not have been previously published in other media and must be free from plagiarism, as evidenced by a statement from the authors.

-3. Each manuscript will be checked for indication of plagiarism using Turnitin.
-The Editor has the right to reject articles that are indicated to contain more than 10% plagiarism.
-(See these terms at http://diglosiaunmul.com/index.php/diglosia/plagiarism)
+3. Each manuscript will be checked for indications of plagiarism using Turnitin.
+The editor reserves the right to reject manuscripts with more than 15% similarity for initial submissions and more than 10% similarity for final manuscripts intended for publication (Refer to this guideline at http://diglosiaunmul.com/index.php/diglosia/plagiarism).

-8. The bibliography must be written alphabetically and sequentially following the APA 7th edition style.
+8. References must be written alphabetically and sequentially, following the 7th edition of the APA style, and must use the Mendeley application.

-12. Authors are required to complete minor and major revisions requested by the Editor according to the recommendations of the peer reviewers.
+10. Authors must complete any minor or major revisions requested by the editor based on the recommendations of peer reviewers.

-14. When submitting a manuscript through the OJS system, please read the following instructions: https://diglosiaunmul.com/index.php/diglosia/How_to_submit_a_manuscript
+14. Before submitting a manuscript through the OJS system, authors are advised to read the following instructions: https://diglosiaunmul.com/index.php/diglosia/How_to_submit_a_manuscript.

 Writing Guidelines

-12. Tables and figures must follow the rules in the template.
+11. Tables and figures must conform to the rules outlined in the provided template.

 Types of Decisions